cobaltt7/OneAuth/README.md

 https://auth.onedot.cf/?url=<CALLBACK_URL>
 ```

 After the user clicks on the link and finishes authentication with us, we will redirect them to `<CALLBACK_URL>`.
 There will be a new query parameter: `code`.
-To retrive the user's information, send the following HTTP request:
+To retrieve the user's information, send the following HTTP request:

 ```http
 GET https://auth.onedot.cf/backend/get_data/?code=<CODE>